theobald-software/helpcenter.theobald-software.github.io/projects/xtract-is/docs/xtract-is-for-azure/introduction.md

 ---
 title: Introduction
-description: Xtract IS for Azure
+description: Learn about Xtract IS for Azure - a plug’n’play solution for SAP and Azure SQL Server Integration Services.
 ---

 ![img](site:assets/images/logos/theo-thumbs.png){ .lg .middle width="30px"} This section shows how to set up Xtract IS on an Azure SSIS Integration Runtime.